ayrus144/finetune-anything/how_to_use_finetune_anything.md

 ```
 - step3

-Add new Extend-SAM class to [AVAI_MODEL](https://github.com/ziqi-jin/finetune-anything/blob/350c1fbf7f122a8525e7ffdecc40f259b262983f/extend_sam/__init__.py#L10) dict and give it a key.
+Add new Extend-SAM class to [AVAI_MODEL](https://github.com/ayrus144/finetune-anything/blob/main/extend_sam/__init__.py#L10) dict and give it a key.
 then you can train this new model by modify the `sam_name` in config file.

 ## Datasets

 FA comes with datasets for multiple tasks, and also supports custom datasets, and sets the training and test datasets separately.
 Takes `torch_voc_sem` as an example, the configuration file of the dataset part is as follows,
-The dataset part includes `name`, `params`, `transforms` and `target_transforms`,
+The dataset part includes `name`, `params`, `transforms`, `target_transforms` and `joint_transforms`
 The `params` which is a `dict` include the key and value your want to set about the init function's parameters of corresponding dataset. make sure the dataset has parameters with the same names as the key.
-`transforms` and `target_transforms` respectively correspond to the input image and Ground Truth for transform processing.
+`transforms` and `target_transforms` respectively correspond to the input image and Ground Truth transform processing independently.
+Alternatively, `joint_transforms` is applied on both input and ground-truth.
-`transforms/target_transforms` support to set the implemented transform function and the corresponding `params`, `params` are still in the form of a `dict`, and transform will process the datasets according to the input order of the configuration file.
+`transforms/target_transforms` or `joint_transforms`, one of them needs to be set (if all three are present `joint_transforms` takes precedence) to implement transform function using the corresponding `params`, also in the form of a `dict`.
+The transforms will be applied on the datasets according to the input order in the configuration file.
 ```yaml
   # Dataset
   dataset: